-There were some environmental restrictions implemented within the centre, which included the use of bedrails, bed bumpers and a sensor mat.
-The restrictive practices in use in the centre which were in line with the organisation's policy and procedures and had been notified to the Chief Inspector of Social Services.
+As noted previously, there were some restrictions implemented within the centre, which included the restriction to parts of the centre which were unsafe for residents to access for example, a press where chemicals were stored, external sheds were the oil tank and generator were stored, staff office, closet and hot press.
+In addition restrictions were in use regarding electronics, access to the internet and restrictions to ensure safety when traveling in transport.
+For the most part, restrictive practices in use in the centre which were in line with the organisation's policy and procedures and had been notified to the Chief Inspector.

 Each of these restrictive practices had an accompanying risk assessment to substantiate and justify the rationale and risk they managed.
 It was also evidenced that they were implemented for the least amount of time possible and only to manage the specific risk identified.
-For example, doors were observed to remain open throughout the course of the inspection making all communal areas accessible to all residents.